Nintynuts/3DMigotoTools/README.md

 When using the command line, column identifiers can be supplied after the log name to generate output automatically.

-Frame number will only be listed if more than one exists in the log (when using `analyse_options = hash`).
+Frame number will only be listed if more than one exists in the log (when using `analyse_options = hold`).

 The output file will omit any numbered columns that contain no data (unused slots).